Applied Communication (COMM)

 COMM 4140 Marketing Strategy and Process is an application-oriented course to help students examine the fundamentals of marketing, and develop the insights and skills to formulate and implement sound, ethical marketing strategies and processes.
 The weekly topics covered in this course are divided into three main content areas: 1) foundations, 2) marketing mix elements with an emphasis on communications, and 3) strategy and planning.
 Each content area helps students apply strategic concepts through discussion and teamwork.
 Throughout the quarter, students explore marketing decisions by examining how information and research are used to inform marketing management decisions.
 Because marketing communication plays such a critical role in marketing success, special emphasis is placed on message and media factors.
 All of the course material culminates in the development of a marketing plan.

-COMM 4144 Public Relations Principles and Process (4 Credits)
+COMM 4144 Public Relations Principles and Processes (4 Credits)

 In a complex global environment, business, government, nonprofit, and other organizations require professional public relations practitioners who can effectively develop two-way relationships with constituents/publics to enable strategic and effective communication processes.
 This course explores the essential components of public relations through an examination of the profession, its publics, and effective processes.
 Areas studied include the nature and history of public relations; applying theories; use of strategy; the value of relationship development; an overview of the range of communication tactics; the evolving role of digital communications and social media; and the importance of ethics and transparency.